Randolph, ME

 About Randolph, ME

-Randolph is a small community in Maine with a population of 1,479 residents.
-The median household income is $52,917 per year, which is near the national average.
-The median age in Randolph is 49.9 years.
+Randolph is a small town located in Maine with a population of 1,479 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,917 per year, which is 30% below the national median of $75,149.
+The median age of 49.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Randolph Ranks in Maine